Alpine Valley Ski Area: Information

-Alpine Valley offers a variety of 9 trails for skiers, snowboarders and even downhill tubing.
-The resort has over 100 instructors for its ski school which is registered with the Professional Ski Instructors of America (PSIA).
+Alpine Valley offers a variety of 9 trails for skiers and snowboarders.
+The resort has over 70 instructors for its ski school which is registered with the Professional Ski Instructors of America (PSIA).
 Trail levels range from a beginner's bunny hill, to the expert terrain park which boasts Ohio's largest half pipe.
 It also offers one of the highest vertical drops of the ski resorts in Ohio.
 The vertical rise has been measured at 252 feet.
 Alpine Valley also features high-power lighting for night skiing through the season.

 Although Alpine Valley is located in the snow belt of Ohio and receives roughly 120 inches of natural snowfall yearly, the resort also artificially produces snow on all of the runs once temperatures are below 28 degrees Fahrenheit.

 Alpine Valley Ski Area has one main lodge where there is a full cafeteria, a bar, a deck and a lounging area.
 There is also a ski and snowboard shop with rental options.